Notgnoshi/research/README.md

 Exploratory data analysis

+* Go through notebook(s) and redo with better CSV file and library functions.
 * Analyze word frequencies before and after removing stop words.
 Consider the rarest words, and potentially remove the containing haikus from the dataset.
 * Analyze common lines